alexsemenyaka/calltracer/README.md

     -   **Rich Interactive Output**: Optional integration with the `rich` library to render call stacks as beautiful, dynamic trees.
     -   **Structured JSON Output**: Log trace events as JSON objects for easy parsing, filtering, and analysis by automated systems.
 -   **Conditional Tracing**: Define custom rules to activate tracing only for specific calls, preventing log spam and focusing on what matters.
 -   **Argument & Return Value Control**: Mask sensitive data (like passwords), truncate long values, and even hide arguments (like `self`) from the output.
-Consider use it with the [filter-url module](https://pypi.org/project/filter-url/)
+Consider to use it with the [filter-url module](https://pypi.org/project/filter-url/) if you are dealing with URLs to avoid sending sensitive information to log files.
 -   **Builtin Performance Profiling**: Measure execution time with multiple system clocks.
 Differentiate between **inclusive** time (total) and **exclusive** time (function's own work, excluding children).
 -   **Runtime Control**: Programmatically enable or disable any tracer instance on the fly.